magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 Here we set the `:source-paths` environment variable to the `src`
 directory.
-Then we set the need dependencies and made the `test`
+Then we set the needed dependencies and made the `test`
 symbol visible.
-Next we define two new tasks:
+Next we defined two new tasks:

 * `testing` task: to add the `test` directory to the `:source-paths`
   environment variable;